nathanpeck/awesome-ecs/README.md

    - [Wrapp - On how EC2 Container service simplified our infrastructure stack](https://medium.com/wrapp-tech/on-microservices-and-ecs-wrapp-90665d6c0339)
    - [Docker on AWS: from containerization to orchestration](http://mherman.org/blog/2017/11/16/docker-on-aws-from-containerization-to-orchestration)
    - [Deploying Distributed Stateful Applications on ECS - Akka Cluster as an example](https://medium.com/@ukayani/deploying-clustered-akka-applications-on-amazon-ecs-fbcca762a44c)
+   - [Migration of our video encoder to AWS](https://medium.com/@fabricebaumann/migration-of-our-video-encoder-to-aws-e5c3ad61e8d3) - How and why Pornhub moved massive amounts of video encoding from Mesos to an autoscaling ECS cluster on AWS

 ### Courses

   - [Microservices with Docker, Flask, and React](https://testdriven.io/) - Learn how to build, test, and deploy microservices powered by Docker, Flask, React Amazon ECS!